-Mr. Dibble has counseled businesses on antitrust and trade regulation issues.
+Mr. Dibble counsels businesses on antitrust and trade regulation issues.
 He has conducted compliance programs and assisted corporations in avoiding antitrust violations.
 He has also analyzed potential litigation and alternative solutions for both defendants and plaintiffs.
 In addition, he has defended companies in various industries against federal and state investigations.

 He has represented plaintiffs and defendants in numerous antitrust matters involving universities and the petroleum, natural gas, mining, manufacturing, ski, chemical, urethane, bicycle, figure skating, food catering, phosphate, mortuary, optical, banking, insurance, hospital, physician services, medical device, pharmaceutical, grocery, explosives, sports, tourist, airport, waste collection, credit card, retail sale of motor fuel, railroad, newspaper and sugar beet industries.

 Mr. Dibble has represented companies as plaintiffs and as defendants in commercial litigation, he has litigated contract, employment, real estate, banking, lease, sale of aircraft, leasing of long wall equipment and company ownership disputes.

 Mr. Dibble has represented plaintiffs and defendants in antitrust matters involving hospitals, universities, physician services, medical devices, insurance and pharmaceuticals.
 He has represented the acquired company in an acquisition involving a medical device manufacturer.
 He has litigated physician recruitment agreements, various commercial disputes involving hospitals, physician practices, health care contracts and other commercial health care related matters.

 He has represented hospitals in Utah and Idaho on a broad range of matters.
-He currently represents Steward Health Care Hospitals, including Davis Hospital and Medical Center, Salt Lake Regional Medical Center, and Jordan Valley Medical Center and its West Valley campus.
-He has represented the University of Utah Hospital, Holy Cross Hospital, Champion and Paracelsus.
+He currently represents Steward Health Care Hospitals, including Davis Hospital and Medical Center, Salt Lake Regional Medical Center, Jordan Valley Medical Center and its West Valley campus, and Mountain Point Hospitals.
+He has represented the University of Utah Hospital, Holy Cross Hospital, Champion, Paracelsus and Iasis.
 He has also counseled the Utah Hospital Association and the Utah Association of Nurse Anesthetists.

 Mr. Dibble has dealt with regulatory agencies in the health care area, including problems at the intersection of the antitrust and healthcare areas.